 Since March of last year, my office has been flooded with calls and emails asking for help with contacting the Employment Development Department (EDD).
-While we have resolved over 1,960 cases and are actively assisting over 170 of you, we are very aware that over 400 of you are currently waiting for us to open a case and begin helping you..
+While we have resolved over 2,516 cases and are actively assisting over 270 of you, we are very aware that over 500 of you are currently waiting for us to open a case and begin helping you..
 We hope to get to your case sooner, but you should expect to be waiting for at least three weeks from today.
 We ask for your continued patience and that you carefully read the following information before completing the form.
 We also ask that you 1) read all messages sent to you from EDD through UI Online; 2) follow @CA_EDD on Twitter; and 3) try to regularly read EDD's News Releases.
-It is inexcusable that more than a year has passed since the start of the pandemic and it remains nearly impossible to contact EDD directly to have your questions answered.
-My office remains committed to helping you get the answers you need, your claim is processed and considered fairly and advocating on your behalf when we identify problems along the way.
-We do ask thought that before you complete this form, you first look at the EDD's FAQ page and most recent news releases.
+It is inexcusable that more than a year and a half has passed since the start of the pandemic and it remains nearly impossible to contact EDD directly to have your questions answered.
+My office remains committed to helping you get the answers you need and doing our best to make sure your claim is processed and considered fairly by EDD.
+We do ask though that before you complete this form, you first look at the EDD's Frequently Asked Questions page and most recent news releases.

 - EDD phone numbers 1-833-978-2511 or 1-800-300-5616 – both numbers go to the same center